hetthakkar/polly/README.md

 <h1> ✅ Things that have been done in Phase 1 </h1>

-* Wrtiting the Read.me
 * Designing the Wireframe
+* Creation of Architecture and UML Diagram
-* Setting up Backend
+* Coding up Backend in AWS
-* Setting up Frontend
+* Coding up Frontend
+* Coding API
+* Creation of Relational Tables

 <h1> 📬 Team Members </h1>